-He Who Fights with Monsters Review: Voice-First LitRPG Progression
+He Who Fights with Monsters Review: Is It Worth Reading?

 A highly readable portal LitRPG built around a power system that clicks quickly and a protagonist voice that is absolutely a taste test.